Adventure in the Night

 Adventure in the Night (Spanish: Una aventura en la noche) is a 1948 Mexican mystery thriller film directed by Rolando Aguilar and starring Luis Aguilar, Miroslava and Susana Cora.
 It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director José Rodríguez Granada.

 Synopsis

-The plot focusses on two friends, a screenwriter and a film director, who pick up two young women on the road and offer then a lift.
+The plot focuses on two friends, a screenwriter and a film director, who pick up two young women on the road and offer then a lift.
 They later discover that the women had supposedly died two months earlier.